higan-emu/emulation-articles/emulation-bugs/snes/README.md

 or menu items sometimes skipped unless auto joypad polling is correct.

+# Wolverine - Adamantium Rage (USA)

+This game hangs after showing the developer and publisher logos, before it gets to the title screen, unless auto joypad polling is correct.

+Strangely,
+the European version
+and the Japanese version
+(which is just called *Wolverine (Japan)*) can work fine even if the USA version is broken.

 # World Masters Golf (Europe)

 On the main menu,